secretstartups/handbook/support/internal-support/index.html.md

 1. Review the SLA associated with the account and the amount of time left until a breach by logging into [Zendesk](https://gitlab.zendesk.com) using Okta.
 It's not typically necessary to escalate an issue that is hours away from a breach.
 If the ticket has had a first reply, then you are looking at an "internal breach".

-1. From the #support_managers channel a slack escalation workflow can be initiated to facilite gathering the information required for a successul escalation as follows:
+1. From the #support_managers channel a slack ticket escalation workflow can be initiated by following the steps below:

     * While on the `#support_managers`, click on the small `thunder` icon as show in the image.
         ![alt text](images/slack_workflow_escalation.png "Start Workflow")